zephyrproject-rtos/zephyr/doc/installation/installation_building.rst

    :command:`$ cat ~/.ssh/id_rsa.pub`

    The output is the contents of :file:`~/.id/id_rsa.pub`.
 Paste it into the Add SSH key window in Gerrit.

 .. warning:: Potential Security Risk
    Do not copy your private key :file:`~/.ssh/id_rsa` Use only the public :file:`~/.id/id_rsa.pub`.

+.. _checking_source_out:

 Checking the Source Code Out
 =============================